nice-digital/nice-design-system/components/action-banner.md

 Some calls-to-action are higher priority than others.
 An action banner gives a way of highlighting these CTAs.
 They can also be used to break up a page layout and give visual interest.

 ## Usage
 Action banners fill the available horizontal space and have their own built-in container.
 They usually live outside of any `.container` to fill the screen width.
+The action should be a button: choose the right type of button (primary, secondary etc) to match the CTA importance.
 - Use sparingly
 - use a maximum of 1 per page
 - use outside of `.container`